alfa23/pp04-xbox-anticipator/README.md

   - Destiny 2: https://cdn.mos.cms.futurecdn.net/XfWpA7JeyVWyWzEBEVbyWk.jpg

-• All copy used for game descriptions have relevant sources credited in-body where appropriate.
+• All copy used for game descriptions have their relevant sources credited in-body where appropriate.

 ----